devNegative-asm/Fhidwfe-Language/readme.txt

 ubyte	unsigned byte, also usable as a character. byte	signed byte. ptr		same as uint, but used to access memory locations. file	a file index.
 This is NOT equivalent to C's FILE*.
-File is a 1 byte type with a valid range of 0-62.
-Any values above 62 represent invalid files.
-			Internally, this byte is used as the index of a FILE*[] func	a function pointer.
+File is an int-sized type whose values have different meanings per-OS.
+On Linux, this is the file descriptor. func	a function pointer.
 Only single arg uint -> uint functions can be used this way. float	defined to be of size sizeof(float)==sizeof(void*).
 Float operations are only available on architectures that natively support flops.
 			Conversion from uint -> float is lower accuracy than int -> float.